-In December 2021, QALICB (lessee) entered into a 75-year lease with WyoTech (lessor) for use of educational facilities in Laramie, Wyoming.
+The Company has a 75-year lease agreement with QALICB (lessee) with WyoTech (lessor) for use of educational facilities in Laramie, Wyoming.
 As part of the lease, QALICB paid the full amount totaling \$12,561,471.
 Lease income will be recognized annually over the term of the lease.
-As of December 31, 2022 and 2021, the Company has included \$12,393,985 and \$12,561,471, respectively, of unearned rental income in the operating lease liabilities on the accompanying consolidated balance sheets.
-During the year ended December 31, 2022, the Company earned \$167,486 of rent income as included on the accompanying consolidated statements of income.
+As of December 31, 2023 and 2022, the Company has included \$12,226,498 and \$12,393,985, respectively, of unearned rental income in the operating lease liabilities on the accompanying consolidated balance sheets.
+During the years ended December 31, 2023 and 2022, the Company earned \$167,486, respectively, of rent income as included on the accompanying consolidated statements of income.